 - However, as soon as the screen is locked, the keyboard language changes to another language (for example English).

 The exact cause for this issue is unknown to me.
-What is sure thought is that it can only happen when multiple languages and/or language packs are in play.
+What is sure though is that it can only happen when multiple languages and/or language packs are in play.
 Also, the lock screen runs in the context of the Local System account (as opposed to the active session that runs in the user's own context).
 In the solution below we modify settings that belong to the Local System account to solve this issue.

 This issue is reported on the Internet here and there.
 I even opened a case with Microsoft concerning this issue, but so far it did not lead to any solution.
 All I have is a workaround which seems to do the trick.